MicrosoftDocs/powerbi-docs/powerbi-docs/visuals/power-bi-visualization-slicers.md

    :::image type="content" source="media/power-bi-visualization-slicers/power-bi-new-slicer.png" alt-text="Screenshot of Slicer populated with district manager names.":::

 1. Resize and drag the elements on the canvas to make room for the slicer.
-Note that if you resize the slicer too small, its items are cut off.
+If you resize the slicer too small, its items are cut off.

 1. Select names on the slicer and notice the effects on the other visualizations on the page.
 Select names again to deselect them, or hold down the **Ctrl** key to select more than one name.
 Selecting all names has the same effect as selecting none.